mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Usage

-Information on how to use this adapter can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki).
+* Information on how to use this adapter can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki)

 ## Known issues

-* For the Deebot Ozmo 930 it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are [some reports](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/issues/24) that the connection is lost after approx. 24 hours.
+* For the Deebot Ozmo 930 it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are [some reports](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/issues/24) that the connection is lost after approx. 24 hours
 * Number of cleanings [not working](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/issues/33) on Deebot Ozmo 950
+* Consumable values not working on Deebot 710/711 and 900/901

+## FAQ

+* Frequently asked questions can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/FAQ)

 ## Changelog